 Tip: If you want to include starting capital in your business model, please read the additional resources first before calculating your profit projection.

 Your business model is a very important part of your business.
-It is how you will convince judges and investors that your app is a good idea and is worth investing in.
-If you are in the senior division you can explain your business model in your 5 page business plan and in other elements of your work to ensure a strong submission.
-Both divisions should talk about their profit projection in their pitch video to convince judges their app and business are possible.
-What will you highlight in your submission?
+It is how you will convince judges and investors that your product is a good idea and is worth investing in.
+If you are in the senior division you can explain your business model in your 5-10 page business plan and in other elements of your work to ensure a strong submission.
+Think about what will you highlight in your submission.

 When it comes to entrepreneurship, there are a lot of complicated things to think about, and sometimes you don't even know the answer.
 Sometimes it takes educated guessing to get it right.
 Here are a few questions to consider after you’ve accomplished your business model: